mamaheux/pyodas2/docs/tutorials/file/ssl.rst

 E. Display Result Function
 ***************************

-So, it is required to define the function that displays the result.
+It is required to define the function that displays the result.

 .. code-block:: python